pixelated/pixelated-user-agent/README.md

 ## Getting started

 ### Registering with a LEAP provider
   * You can create a developer account at our [Dev Provider](https://dev.pixelated-project.org/).
+Please contact us at team@pixelated-project.org for an invite code.
-  * If you want to run your own LEAP provider, see [pixelated-platform](https://github.com/pixelated-project/pixelated-platform).
+  * If you want to run your own LEAP provider, see [Pixelated Platform installation](https://github.com/pixelated/puppet-pixelated).

 ## Installation Instructions
 The easiest setup is the [setup with vagrant](#developer-setup-with-vagrant), which we will go in details below.
 There is a section on [setup on the native OS](#developer-setup-on-native-os) as well.